batok/cerbas/README.md

 Point your browser to http://localhost:4455/api6/foo and you get the response from express via the CERBAS proxy.

+There's also a sinatra app.

+Install sinatra first...
+$ gem install sinatra

+Then run app with...
+$ruby sinatra_app.rb

+Sinatra app will run at port 9494

+Point your browser to http://localhost:4455/api8/foo and you get the response from sinatra via the CERBAS proxy.

 The cron manager will run hello function every minute according to CRONTAB file included.